 • Details of any medications that your pet may be receiving

 Please note: We are able to give accurate estimates of cost for your pet's treatment.
 It is important that on the day of treatment, we are able to contact you if x-rays should reveal any additional treatment that is necessary.

 If this is your first appointment with us, you will be asked to complete a registration form.
-For your convenience, you can download this form to bring in with you.
-To do this, use the link below, or fill in the form online and email to email@example.com
+You can use the online form, or download the PDF and either bring it with you, or email it to us at; email@example.com

 It is vital that we are able to contact you.
 We may need to discuss any additional findings during your pet's procedure, for which we will require your consent to proceed with any additional surgery that may be necessary.

 It is likely that for your pet's dental procedure, they will require a general anaesthetic.
 Therefore, please withhold your pet's food after 8pm the evening before your appointment and take away any water first thing on the morning of the procedure.